-Commonwealth Financial Counselling services are delivered by community and local government organisations to help people in personal financial difficulty to address their financial problems, managing the debt and make informed choices about their money in the future.
+Commonwealth Financial Counselling services are delivered by community and local government organisations to help people in personal financial difficulty to address their financial problems, manage debt and make informed choices about their money in the future.

 These services are voluntary, free and confidential, and can be accessed through:

 - face-to-face meetings;

-- the National Debt Helpline on 1800 007 007 (calls from public phones/mobile phones may be timed and charged at a higher rate).
+- the National Debt Helpline on 1800 007 007 (calls from public phones/mobile phones may be timed and charged at a higher rate); or

 Services may include: